Return to site

 This one is straightforward.
 Have any of your prospects recently inherited millions from the death of a relative?

-Do any of them stand to do so in the recent future?
+Do any of them stand to do so in the near future?

 These are relationships to cultivate.
 Especially because people often want to use part of their inheritance money to honor their loved one.